Bali Kite Festival (CANCELLED)

 Celebrate Indonesian Independence on August 17th

-Indonesia proclaimed their Independence on August 17th 1945 from the Dutch, so this year the whole country celebrates the 72nd year.
+Indonesia proclaimed their Independence on August 17th 1945 from the Dutch, so this year the whole country celebrates the 75th year.
 You can’t miss it: with numerous red and white flags along the street sides and exciting events throughout the nation.
-The festivity starts in the morning of the 17th at the presidential palace in Jakarta and is followed by flag ceremonies and amusing competitions in the towns and villages.
-Think about contests like pole climbing, rope pulling and eating competitions.
-Legions of school kids’ march with enthusiasm through Bali´s main roads and lots of fireworks are shot off.
-Traffic is coming nearly to a halt while the parades are blocking the streets.
-Also expect delays on the days before because of the rehearsals.
+The festivity starts at 10 o clock in the morning of the 17th at the presidential palace in Jakarta including a national formal flag hoisting ceremony held at the Merdeka Palace in Jakarta, hosted by the current Indonesian President to reenact the declaration of independence proclaimed by Sukarno in 1945 and is broadcast nationwide on radio and television.
+Usually, Legions of school kids march with enthusiasm through Bali´s main roads, and lots of fireworks are shot off.
+Traffic is coming nearly to a halt while the parades blocking the streets and also expect delays on the days before because of the rehearsals.
 So if you plan a trip start really early or even consider that staying overnight in a more rural area could be an option.
-When you are planning to watch the celebrations, just ask your hotel or accommodation about the nearest and best places to enjoy.
 Don´t forget to check your favorite restaurant for menu specials and Independence Day promos, they might feature national culinary delights.

 What weather to expect when travelling to Bali in August

-Bali´s weather is suitable for leisure and pleasure almost all year around.
-The tropical Island experiences only two seasons: the rainy season from November to March and the dry season from April to October with less rain and humidity.
-For all beachgoers the Balinese ‘Summer’ is ideal as the beaches are much cleaner and a light breeze is blowing during daytime.
-So sunbathing, Yoga at the beach and many water activities by the coastline are all fun in the sun.
-Especially for surfing, snorkeling or diving this is the right season to visit, as the conditions are superb.
-Expect good swells, no wind in the early mornings/ late evenings and shallow water completed with blue sky.
+Bali´s weather is suitable for leisure and pleasure almost all year round.
+The tropical island experiences only two seasons: the rainy season from November to March and the dry season from April to October with less rain and humidity.
+For all beachgoers the Balinese ‘Summer’ is ideal as the beaches are much cleaner and there is blowing a light breeze during the daytime.
+So sunbathing, Yoga at the beach, and many water activities by the coastline are all fun in the sun.
+Especially for surfing, snorkeling, or diving this is the right season to visit, as the conditions are superb.
+Expect good swells, no wind in the early mornings/ late evenings, and shallow water completed with blue sky.